mozilla/bedrock/docs/attribution/0001-analytics.rst

   - If no value is provided the text of the clicked element will be used
   - Please use this when the link text is not useful.
   - Also, if it's not useful to us we might be failing our users as well!
-Don't use text like click here" or "learn more"
+Don't use text like "click here" or "learn more"

 .. code-block:: html